vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 ---
-title: Exploring all parallel methods in the nUnit execution framework
+title: Exploring the parallel options in the nUnit execution framework
 layout: post
 author: Michael Nguyen
 ---